Cosmic Cavern: Publicity and tours

 Cosmic cavern hosts a regular tourist tour as well as a "wild" cave tour.
 The "wild" cave tour takes visitors into the undeveloped parts of the cave where the most spectacular formations are found.
 The gift shop has a small museum on the second floor, highlighting some of the cave's history.
 One of the exhibits is a large sign that was found crumpled in a ditch, dating from when the cave was called "Mystery Cave."

 The cave is part of the National Caves Association.

+There was also a Paranormal Documentary episode made in 2025 directed by film-maker and Arkansas native Gavin Webb for the TV Series "Haunted Arkansas".
+It goes into the history of the Caverns and why the location is possible haunted.